-While exploring along the old US 99 highway route you might be surprised to come upon an historical marker labeling this road “The Jefferson Davis Highway”.
+While exploring along the old US99 highway route you might be surprised to come upon an historical marker labeling this road “The Jefferson Davis Highway”.
 A curious and little known concurrence: one could wonder why the president of the Confederacy was so honored way out west.

-JDH promoters were further hampered in their quest for official recognition by a confusing route that included assorted loops and spurs and changing termini.
-Out west, the stated route at one time followed “Highway 99 from San Diego to San Francisco”, but of course 99 did not touch either of these cities!
+JDH promoters were further hampered in their quest for recognition by the confusing route that included assorted loops and spurs and changing termini.
+Out west, the stated route at one time followed “Highway 99 from San Diego to San Francisco”, but of course US99 did not touch either of these cities!
 In the east, the highway never quite made it to Washington DC as it was supposed to due to a blocked bill in the House of Representatives, although a marker was placed across the Potomac in Alexandria, VA.

-Up at the Canadian border crossing in Blaine, Washington the JDH marker was the first honorific monument of any kind to be seen on entering the United States.
+At the Canadian border crossing in Blaine, Washington the JDH marker was the first honorific monument of any kind to be seen on entering the United States.
 It was dedicated in a 1941 ceremony attended by many US and Canadian officials.
 It was placed (ironically?) within feet of the imposing Peach Arch and for sixty years after the dedication seems to have been mostly unnoticed.
-Until 2002, when Washingston State Representative Dunshee from Snohomish was aghast when he discovered it.
+Until 2002, when Washingston State Representative Dunshee from Snohomish discovered the monument and was apalled.
 Dunshee proposed renaming the highway the William P. Stewart Memorial Highway after a Washington state African-American who fought for the Union in the Civil War, and threatened to “rip out” the monument himself.
-The road was not renamed (in fact, it never had been officially named in the first place) but the Blaine monument was removed.In 2008 it was transported south to the Ridgefield park and erected near to its "twin" in 2008.
+The road was not renamed (in fact, it never had been officially named in the first place) but the Blaine monument was removed.In 2008 it was transported south to the Ridgefield park and erected near to its "twin."

-It seems that those of us with no southern ties or sympathies could find a road (or anything at all) honoring the President of the Confederacy hard to swallow, and calling him Father of National Highways to be quite a stretch.
-Yet Davis did have a strong connection to roads in the west.
-Before the Civil War Davis had a long governmental career as a congressman, senator, secretary of war and presidential advisor.
-In all of these capacities he exhibited a strong interest in “opening up” the west, which included securing funding for and directing surveys of wagon roads and railroads.
-He also proposed the use of camels by the army in the Southwest.
-His Egyptian and Turkish camels tread a path from Texas to California in an experiment that had mixed results and ended with the Civil War.
-The marker in Lebec marks the end of the "camel trail" as being there, "on part of the Jefferson Davis Highway."
+Those of us with no southern ties or sympathies could find a road (or anything at all) honoring the President of the Confederacy hard to swallow, and calling him Father of National Highways to be quite a stretch.
+Yet Davis did have at least a tenuous connection to roads in the west.
+Before the Civil War Davis had a long career as a congressman, senator, Secretary of War and presidential advisor.
+A believer in Manifest Destiny, he exhibited a strong interest in “opening up” the west, which included securing funding for and directing surveys of wagon roads and railroads.
+The Camel Corps mentioned above is an amusing sidestory.
+Freight-carrying camels brought over from Egypt and Turkey tread a path from Texas to California in an army experiment that had mixed results and ended with the Civil War.
+The marker in Lebec marks the terminus of the "camel trail" as being there, "on part of the Jefferson Davis Highway."